History of the Jews in Austria: Contemporary situation

-The Austrian government was sued for Austria's involvement in the Holocaust and required to compensate its Jewish survivors.
+The Austrian government was sued for the Austrian involvement in the Holocaust and required to compensate its Jewish survivors.
 Initially, the government postponed the compensation matters, until the United States started putting on pressure.
-In 1998 the Austrian government introduced the Art Restitution Act, which looked again at the question of art stolen by the Nazis.
-(But see also, Portrait of Adele Bloch-Bauer I for an example of reluctance in compensating victims.)
+In 1998 the Austrian government introduced the Art Restitution Act, which re-examined the question of art stolen by the Nazis.
+(See Portrait of Adele Bloch-Bauer I for an example of reluctance in compensating victims.)

 In November 2005, the Austrian government sent out compensation letters to the 19,300 Austrian Holocaust survivors still living.
-The total amount that Austria paid in compensation was over $2 million, which was paid to individual Holocaust survivors themselves, to the owners of businesses that were damaged, and for stolen bank accounts, etc. In addition, the Austrian government also transferred $40 million to the Austria Jewish fund.
+The total amount that Austria paid in compensation was over $2 million, which was paid to individual Holocaust survivors themselves, to the owners of damaged businesses, stolen bank accounts, etc. In addition, the Austrian government transferred $40 million to the Austria Jewish fund.

-Neo-Nazism and antisemitism has not vanished entirely from public life in Austria.
-In the 1990s many threatening letters were sent to politicians and reporters, and some Austrian public figures have occasionally shown sympathy toward Nazism.
+Neo-Nazism and antisemitism have not vanished entirely from public life in Austria.
+In the 1990s many threat letters were sent to politicians and reporters, and some Austrian public figures have occasionally shown sympathy toward Nazism.

-Kurt Waldheim was appointed as Austria's president in 1986 despite having served as an officer in the Wehrmacht Heer during the Second World War.
-He remained the president of Austria until 1992.
+Kurt Waldheim was appointed as Austrian president in 1986 despite having served as an officer in the Wehrmacht Heer during the Second World War.
+He remained president of Austria until 1992.
 During his term he was considered a persona non grata in many countries.
 From 1989 to 1991 and 1999–2008, Jörg Haider, who made multiple anti-Semitic statements and was often accused of being a Nazi sympathizer, served as Governor of Carinthia.

 Latent antisemitism is an issue in several rural areas of the country.
-Some issues in the holiday resort Serfaus gained special attention in 2010, where people thought to be Jews were barred from making hotel bookings, based on a racial bias.
-Hostility by some inhabitants of the village towards those who accommodate Jews was reported.
-Several hotels and apartments in the town confirmed that Jews are banned from the premises.
+Some issues in the holiday resort Serfaus gained special attention in 2010, where people thought to be Orthodox Jews were barred from making hotel bookings.
+Hostility by some inhabitants of the village towards those accommodating Jews was reported.
+Several hotels and apartments in the town confirmed that Jews were banned from the premises.
 Those who book rooms are subjected to racial profiling, and rooms are denied to those who are identified as possible Orthodox Jews.

 In August 2020, an Arab immigrant from Syria was arrested in Graz for attacks on Jews, and defacing a synagogue with "Free Palestine" graffiti.
 He was also a suspect in an attacks on a Catholic church and on LGBT people.
 These attacks were characterized by officials as relating to radical Islamist anti-Semitism.

 In September 2019, Austria voted to amend its citizenship law to allow for direct descendants of victims of National Socialism to regain Austrian citizenship.
 Previously, only victims and their children were allowed to regain Austrian citizenship.
 This amendment came into effect on September 1, 2020, and by early 2021 around 950 applicants had already been approved.